htdebeer/pandocomatic/README.md

 [![Gem
 Version](https://badge.fury.io/rb/pandocomatic.svg)](https://badge.fury.io/rb/pandocomatic)

-# Pandocomatic—Automating the use of pandoc
+# Pandocomatic—Automate the use of pandoc

 Pandocomatic is a tool to automate the use of [pandoc](https://pandoc.org/).
 With pandocomatic you can express common